zerospiel/docs/docs/admin-hosted-control-planes.md

     - The Subnet ID and Availability Zone (AZ) for the worker nodes.
     - The AMI ID for the worker nodes (Amazon Machine Image ID for the desired OS and Kubernetes version).

-    > Important:
+    > IMPORTANT:
     > All control plane components for your hosted cluster will reside in the management cluster.
-The management cluster must have sufficient resources to handle these additional workloads.
+The management cluster
+    > must have sufficient resources to handle these additional workloads.

 2. Networking